homemadearcade/zero/todo/4_TODO_FEATURES.md

 --------------------------------------------------------------------------------------
   you need to copy the textures within the game... too ( just the layer images really ) Or do versioning for the layer images.. not sure

+  ALSO security is still a problem.
+If I send in a texture id I want to replace then I CAN.

+  Ok so we need to prevent overriding?
+Or like have an owner of a texture? but then not everyone can edit?
+I think its about creating new images and then deleting past images eventually.
+Thats why we record s3 uploads.